katherineworms/katherineworms.github.io/_pages/resume.md

 **Teaching and Research Assistant**
 _Oregon State University – Corvallis, OR | Sept 2019 – Sept 2021_
-- Conducted gradate research on topographic modeling of the Oregon Coast, utilizing Python and Matlab to explore the interactions between climate, uplift, and erosion.
+- Conducted graduate research on topographic modeling of the Oregon Coast, utilizing Python and Matlab to explore the interactions between climate, uplift, and erosion.
 - Assisted in developing, teaching, and grading coursework for geology courses.

 **USGS - NAGT Intern**